 Businesses subject to HMRC obligations should ensure they have adequate internal control and monitoring systems.
 If criminals try to use a business for money laundering, these apps alert the necessary people in the business.
 Thus, the potential danger can be recognized, and the necessary measures can be taken.
 In addition, suspicious transactions can be created in Suspicious Activity Reports (SARs).

-In the UK, businesses that have to comply with HMRC regulations may impose measures, including a financial penalty, if businesses do not comply with the Money Laundering Regulations.
+In the UK, businesses that have to comply with HM Revenue and Customs regulations may impose measures, including a financial penalty, if businesses do not comply with the Money Laundering Regulations.
 If more serious situations occur, businesses may be subject to criminal prosecution.
 HMRC tries to take precautions by sending warning letters to the institutions in case of non-compliance with the regulations.
 Failure to comply with letters may increase the measures to criminal prosecution.
 These measures of HMRC are to encourage compliance with obligations.
 The amount of fines varies depending on the cause of non-compliance, the seriousness of the crime, the business's size, and the amount subject to money laundering.

 Sanctions Scanner provides real-time PEP, Sanction, and Adverse Media screening service from more than 200 countries.
 With the Sanctions Scanner, you can take the necessary KYC and CDD measures in your business.
 Meet us now and avoid sanction violations.